lfedgeai/eda/README.md

 **Inputs:** Data, User Intention, User Preference
 **Outputs:** Applications / Services

-> **Rule:** The code in this repo should be generated from data and prompts (not including toolings and basic MCP services).
+> **Rule:** The code in this repo should all be generated from data and prompts only (not including toolings and basic MCP services).
 > Data, user intention, and preference can be dynamic or static.

 # Goals